Garden Club meetings

 No cost to participate beyond your time and efforts and work bees in the gardens on Library grounds.
 Attendance is open to non-members too!

-Meeting dates for 2018
+Meeting dates for 2023

 Monthly on the second Wednesday.
-During the growing season (April through October) the meetings begin at 4:30p with a work bee in the Garden or on the grounds of the Library.
-The second half of the meeting is time for networking and an informational presentation on a topic of interest.
-November through March meetings begin at 6:30p and consist of the networking and education elements.
+During the growing season (March through November) the meetings begin at 4:30p with a work bee in the Garden or on the grounds of the Library.
+Bring your gardening gear and enjoy hands-on lessons from Janet Macunovich, Master Gardener, as we tend to the Library's gardens.
+The second half of the meeting, 6:30p - 8:00p, is time for networking and an educational seminar on a topic of interest in the Library's Community Room.